MichaelManhire/my-boilerplate/readme.md

 # My Boilerplate #

-*Created and authored by [Michael Manhire](http://www.michaelmanhire.com/)* *Although it was developed for my own purposes, anyone may use this boilerplate if they so choose*
+*Created and authored by [Michael Manhire](http://www.michaelmanhire.com/).*
+*Although it was developed for my own purposes, anyone may use this boilerplate if they so choose.*

 ## HTML ##